Facets-cloud/module-development-cli/README.md

 #### Validate Facets

-Validate the `facets.yaml` file in the specified directory for correctness and schema compliance.
+Validate the facets YAML file in the specified directory for correctness and schema compliance.

 ```bash
 ftf validate-facets [OPTIONS] PATH
 ```

 **Arguments**:
-- `PATH`: Filesystem path to directory containing `facets.yaml`.
+- `PATH`: Filesystem path to directory containing the facets YAML file.

+**Options**:
+- `--filename TEXT`: Name of the facets YAML file to validate (default: facets.yaml).

 **Notes**:
-- Checks existence and YAML syntax of `facets.yaml`.
+- Checks existence and YAML syntax of the specified facets YAML file.
 - Validates adherence to Facets schema including spec fields.
 - Prints success message if valid; raises error and message if invalid.